mahouboy23/IB-notes/common core/EE.md

 1.  [[Introduction draft]] :

--   Briefly introduce the topic of medical data recognition and the importance of using machine learning algorithms for this task. [[intro 1 1]]
+  Briefly introduce the topic of medical data recognition and the importance of using machine learning algorithms for this task.
--   Explain the purpose of the study and the research question.
+  Explain the purpose of the study and the research question.
--   Outline the structure of the essay.
+  Outline the structure of the essay

 2. Background: